maelvls/maelvls.github.io/content/2020/docker-proxy-registry-kind/index.md

 [default-bridge]: https://docs.docker.com/network/bridge/#use-the-default-bridge-network
 [dns-services]: https://docs.docker.com/config/containers/container-networking/#dns-services

+## Creating a Kind cluster that knows about this caching proxy registry

 The second step is to create a Kind cluster and tell the container runtime to use a specific registry; here is the command to create it: